4.b.2.c) Dominant and recessive genes

 How many combinations of direct descendants would be necessary for the Windows 3.11 code to evolve into the Windows 95 code using an evolutionary process based on random mutations?

-How many combinations would be necessary for the technical specifications of basic car brakes to convert into ABS brakes in the evolution of cars?
+How many combinations would be necessary for the technical specifications of essential car brakes to convert into ABS brakes in the evolution of cars?

-I believe that we should change our philosophical ideas surrounding genetics and evolution.
-This minor change would lead to recognition of the intrinsic dynamics of genetic evolution of vital impulse systems.
+We believe that we should change our philosophical ideas surrounding genetics and evolution.
+This minor change would lead to recognition of the intrinsic dynamics of genetic development of vital impulse systems.